Proactive Lawyers Acting for Those Under Investigation

 Depending on your specific situation, it’s possible we may be able to act for you under legal aid.
 If you’re unsure whether you are eligible for legal aid, or how to apply, contact us today.

-Contact our Criminal Investigation Solicitors
+Contact Our Criminal Defence Solicitors

 Need some professional advice?